Remo Fernandes: 1953–1977: Early life and musical influences

-Remo Fernandes was born to the well-known Panjim family of Bernado and Luiza Fernandes on 8 May 1953.
+Luís Remo de Maria Bernardo Fernandes was born to the Nova Goa-based family of José António Bernardo Afonso Fernandes and Luiza Maria Zuzarte e Fernandes on 8 May 1953.
 He has a sister named Belinda, who sings Brazilian songs.
-Although brought up in a Catholic family, Remo says he "realized that god is beyond religion".
-Remo's first introduction to rock music was at the age of seven, when a cousin returned from London with "Rock Around The Clock", a record by Bill Haley & His Comets.
+Although brought up in a Catholic family, Fernandes states that he "realized that god is beyond religion".
+Fernandes' first introduction to rock music was at the age of seven, when a cousin returned from London with "Rock Around The Clock", a record by Bill Haley & His Comets.
 He spent the next decade listening to music of that era's most popular icons:

-In school, Remo developed his guitar playing skills along with a group of friends (Alexandre Rosario, Tony Godinho, and Caetano Abreu) and formed a school band with them, named 'The Beat 4'.
-He wrote his first songs around age 14.
-He won prizes best composer, best vocalist, and best lead guitarist in all-Goa competitions.
+In school, Fernandes developed his guitar playing skills along with a group of friends and formed a school band with them, named The Beat 4.
+He wrote his first songs around age 14 and won many prizes in all-Goa competitions.

-After graduating from school, Remo went on to earn a bachelor's degree in Architecture from Sir J.J College of Architecture in the city of Mumbai, greatly influenced by Lucio Miranda (Mario Miranda's cousin, who is an architect and musician).
-His love for music continued, and he often bunked classes to work on his technique.
-He continued writing his own songs, playing solo or playing with different bands, including one of Bombay's top bands, The Savages, with whom he released an album, Ode to the Messiah, on Polydor Records in 1975.
-Mumbai being one of the few cities in India at the time with a niche audience for rock music, Remo played in concerts and venues such as Shanmukhnanda Hall, Rang Bhavan, and in all the major college campuses of the city.
-Remo brought an Indian element to his music with his sitar/guitar, and taught himself to play the Indian flute.
+After graduating from school, Fernandes went on to complete a bachelor's degree in Architecture from Sir J.J College of Architecture in Mumbai.
+He was greatly influenced by Lucio Miranda (Mario Miranda's cousin, who is an architect and musician).
+His love for music continued while in college, and he often skipped classes to work on his musical technique.
+He continued writing his own songs, playing solo or playing with different bands.
+He played with The Savages, one of Bombay's well-known bands back then, with whom he released an album, Ode to the Messiah, on Polydor Records in 1975.
+Bombay being one of the few cities in India at the time with a niche audience for rock music, Fernandes played in concerts and venues such as Shanmukhnanda Hall, Rang Bhavan, and in all the major college campuses of the city.
+Fernandes brought an Indian element to his music with his sitar/guitar, and taught himself to play the Indian flute.